 If you had a time machine, and could go back to your first day at Queen’s, what would you do differently?
 (If anything!)

 If I had a time machine and could go back to my first day at Queen’s I don’t think that I would actually do anything differently or change anything.
 I would just go back and enjoy reliving the whole university experience again.
 It goes by far too quickly, so just make the most of it!

 Introduction This is an enhanced, three-year Honours degree.
-All BEng students are normally required to complete at least 12 weeks of approved industrial training before graduating.
-The BEng is also offered incorporating a year in industry.
+The BEng also offers incorporating a year in industry.
 This professional experience year is usually taken after Stage 2.
 Transfer from BEng to MEng is possible at the end of Stage 2, subject to satisfactory performance.